RetroDECK/ES-DE/INSTALL.md

 **~/.emulationstation/es_systems.cfg:**

 EmulationStation Desktop Edition ships with a comprehensive `es_systems.cfg` configuration file, and as the logic is to use a `%ROMPATH%` variable to locate the ROM files (with a corresponding setting in `es_settings.cfg`), normally you shouldn't need to modify this file to the same extent as previous versions of EmulationStation.
-Still, see below in this document on how to adjust es_systems.cfg file if required.
+Still, see below in this document on how to adjust the es_systems.cfg file if required.

-Upon first startup of the application, if there is no es_systems.cfg file present, it will be copied from the template directory of the resources directory.
+Upon first startup of the application, if there is no es_systems.cfg file present, it will be copied from the template subdirectory inside the resources directory.
 This directory is located in the installation path of the application, for instance `/usr/local/share/emulationstation/resources/templates`.

 The template file will be copied to `~/.emulationstation/es_systems.cfg`.  `~` is `$HOME` on Linux, and `%HOMEPATH%` on Windows.